Art and the Natural World

 Students of all levels have the opportunity to learn habits of creative expression while mastering fundamental skills and techniques.
 As a result, while exploring their sense of self and sense of place, they gain an increased sense of confidence in expressing ideas visually and develop a deeper awareness of how artists work.

-Assignments progress from shorter projects that build skills to longer, more independent work, primarily with drawing, painting, and printmaking.
-In addition to viewing artists’ work that relates to each project, local artists are invited to visit, show their work and answer questions.
+Artists in this course explore a variety of media such as natural clay, printmaking, mixed-media, fiber, and site-specific installation, as well as collaborative art exercises.
+In addition to viewing artists’ work that relates to each project, local artists are invited to visit, show their work, and answer questions.

 This course is inclusive of all, whether a beginner or quite advanced artist.
-Each student comes with a different set of skills, knowledge, and experiences in art and in life; no matter where they are, they have much to offer others in this class.
-For example, when artwork is partially finished, students ask critique questions of their peers to gain perspective and support.
-While beginners develop basic skills, those with more experience are offered added challenges.
+Each student comes with a different set of skills, knowledge, and experiences in art and in life; no matter where they are, they have much to offer the learning community in the art studio.
+While beginners develop foundational skills, those with more experience are offered added challenges; all develop independent final projects.